slaclab/timechart/README.md

 be used to install all requirements from pip: 'pip install -r requirements.txt'

 # Installing TimeChart
-You must first install PyDM as it is the framework PyDMCharting is built upon.
+You must first install PyDM as it is the framework TimeChart is built upon.
 In doing so, you must first satisfy the [PyDM prerequisites](https://github.com/slaclab/pydm/blob/master/requirements.txt, "PyDM Requirements"):

 ```sh